WilliamThyer/williamthyer.github.io/_pages/home.md

     url: "https://williamthyer.github.io/posts/2020/10/eeg_coef_plotting/"
 ---

-Welcome to my website!
+Welcome!
 ======
-I’m William Thyer, a Senior Data Scientist at a healthcare technology company.
+I’m William Thyer.
+I am a Senior Data Scientist at a healthcare technology company.
 I earned my PhD in Neuroscience from the University of Chicago in 2023.
 I've spent the last 8 years solving difficult problems with data and machine learning.
 I like cognitive science, bicycles, remote work, and cities.

 My Favorite Posts
 ======